k8snetworkplumbingwg/multus-cni/docs/development.md

 ## Multus release schedule

 On the first maintainer's meeting, twice yearly, after January 1st and July 1st, if a new version has not been tagged, a new version will tagged.

+## Multi-arch builds

+Multus is currently built for a number of architectures, however, our testing and validation is only performed against x86 architectures.
+Our x86 architecture has end to end testing, however, for other architectures, only supported via best effort community contributions.